JonLatane/jonline/backend/README.md

 make deploy_data_delete deploy_data_create deploy_be_restart
 ```

-## Architecture
+## Architecture & Data

 Jonline BE is, fundamentally, mostly a dumb Diesel-DB-model to Prost-gRPC-interface translator that respects permissions¹.
 The two fundamental modules to understand are [`models`](https://github.com/JonLatane/jonline/tree/main/backend/src/models) (the Diesel ORM models and related access methods) and [`protos`](https://github.com/JonLatane/jonline/tree/main/backend/src/protos) (the generated gRPC models/server trait/client interface [unused in the BE for now]).
 Most of Jonline's BE code is a matter of transforming between `models::DieselType` (say, `models::Post`) and `protos::GrpcType` (say, `protos::Post`).

+In many cases, like server configuration, Jonline BE uses [serde](https://serde.rs) (Rust JSON) along with [prost](https://github.com/tokio-rs/prost) (Rust Protobuf, the core/encoding layer for [Tonic](https://github.com/hyperium/tonic)) and [diesel](https://diesel.rs) (Rust DB) to transform data between Postgres JSONB columns and gRPC models.

-Though it's yet to be done, Jonline's API-model mappings are designed to be pretty deeply metaprogrammable with Rust.
+Though it's only been started on, Jonline's API-model mappings are designed to be pretty deeply metaprogrammable with Rust.
 This could be a great contribution opportunity for other devs!

 ¹ *(**Mostly** respects permissions, except not on Media at all yet 😬😅.
 PRs for tests and/or fixes for permissions issues would make wonderful contributions!)*